The Big 6 Australian Banks: who owns us? ANZ, NAB dangerous level of American ownership on The Ownership Tree

 HSBC.
 Stuart Gulliver | Revolve (Jewish).

-The Globalist Banksters own many Australian Corporations including the private mainstream media and they have too much influence in SBS, ABC TV channels.
-The Bankster influence and money donations to the Liberal/National, Labor, Greens political parties policies internationally and nationally, are design to achieve the same resultes.
+The Globalist Banksters own many Australian Corporations including the private mainstream media and they have too much influence in SBS and ABC TV channels.
+The Bankster's influence and money donations to the Liberal/National, Labor and Greens political parties results for them having similar major policies, all designed to achieve the same results.

 The history of the Commonwealth Bank is rarely told these days.
 This is the first in a 2-part series.
 You can read the 2nd part here: History of the Comm Bank Part II